richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 group, or function are not IETF Contributions in the context of this document.

+ARPA
+: Advanced Research Projects Agency; an agency of the US Department of Defense.

 Contributor
 : An individual submitting a Contribution.